BCV-Uniandes/GraSP/README.md

 ## Citing GraSP

-If you find GraSP or TAPIS useful for your research (or its previous versions PSI-AVA, TAPIR and MATIS), please include the following BibTex citations in your papers.
+If you find GraSP or TAPIS useful for your research (or its previous versions, PSI-AVA, TAPIR, and MATIS), please include the following BibTex citations in your papers.

 ```BibTeX
 @article{ayobi2024pixelwise,